 Alumina Limited's Corruption and Money Laundering Policy prohibits the intent or use of bribery and corruption in all business dealings.
 The Company's International Business Conduct Policy provides principles and procedures on conducting business internationally and complying with the requirements of various laws, including prohibition of bribery and related conduct.
-All employees are required to participate in annual training on the International Business Conduct Policy.
+It is a requirement that all employees participate in annual training on the International Business Conduct Policy.
 Additionally, as part of the compliance regime, each year employees, Directors and intermediaries are provided with a copy of the International Business Conduct Policy and are required to review the Policy and sign a certificate acknowledging that they understand the Policy and have not taken or do not know of any action taken to violate the Policy.
-Alumina Limited's Corruption and Money Laundering Policy is available in the Governance section of our website at aluminalimited.com/corruption-amp-money-laundering-policy/.
+Alumina Limited's Corruption and Money Laundering Policy is available in the Governance section of our website at www.aluminalimited.com/corruption-amp-money-laundering-policy/.